Clark Fellow Virginia Burrus presents, “Curating Earthquakes: Between Ballroom Marfa’s ‘Hyperobjects’ (2018) and Jerome’s Life of St. Hilarion (390).”

 Virginia Burrus is the Bishop W. Earl Ledden Professor of Religion at Syracuse University (Syracuse, NY).
 She has been a fellow of the Israel Institute of Advanced Study and the American Council of Learned Societies.
 Her publications include Ancient Christian Ecopoetics: Cosmologies, Saints, Things (2019); Saving Shame: Martyrs, Saints, and Other Abject Subjects (2008); and The Sex Lives of Saints: Toward an Erotics of Ancient Hagiography (2004).
 At the Clark, she will be exploring the relation between place, fragmentation, and memory by putting ancient hagiographical texts into dialogue with contemporary art.
 The tentative title of her current manuscript is Earthquakes and Gardens: St. Hilarion’s Cyprus.

-This is a prerecorded lecture that will be publicly available starting on October 2.
+This is a prerecorded lecture that will be publicly available here October 2 through December 15, 2020.

-Images, from left to right: Sissel Marie Tonn and Jonathan Rues, “The Intimate Earthquake Archive,” 2016–ongoing.
-Courtesy of the artists and Ballroom Marfa; Victims of the earthquake, July 23, 365, Kourion Museum
+Image: Left: Sissel Marie Tonn and Jonathan Rues, “The Intimate Earthquake Archive,” 2016–ongoing.
+Courtesy of the artists and Ballroom Marfa; Right: Victims of the earthquake, July 23, 365, Kourion Museum